Keystroke programming

-Example: TI Calculators
+TI calculator example

 The Texas Instruments TI-58/TI-58C/TI-59 calculators were programmable, and program storage took the form of a sequence of codes which (mostly) corresponded to the position of keys on the calculator keypad.
 Here is a simplified diagram of the basic key layout:

 Each key is assigned a two-digit code; for most (but not all) keys, the tens digit comes from the row number (as indicated down the left of the table) and the units digit comes from the column number (as indicated across the top of the table).

 Now consider a very simple program, which adds 2 to the number being displayed, and then stops.
 The program is entered starting from program location 000, and looks like this: